-I provide individual counseling, couples/marital counseling, and family counseling.
-My areas of concentration are:
+I provide individual counseling, couples/marital counseling, family counseling, & drug/alcohol assessments.
+My areas of concentration include:

 I help clients go through the process of healing from traumatic experiences such as sudden or violent death of a parent, partner, or loved one; sexual/physical abuse; domestic violence; serious injuries and life-threatening illnesses; natural disaster and community violence.
 I also educate my clients on Adverse Childhood Experiences (ACEs) and the risk of emotional / psychological and physical symptomatology in later life.

 I help my clients struggling with Depression and Anxiety develop coping skills and calming skills to reduce their overall symptoms, utilizing guided imagery and Cognitive Behavioral techniques.

 Grief recovery is an integral part of my practice.
 My focus and work on grieving, stems from a personal experiences of losing beloved family members to death, and I find it interesting to walk the journey of recovery with my clients, having taken the path several times in my life-time, and helping them come to the point where they begin to see that they are capable to heal.

 Stress Management / Anger Management

 We experience stress on a daily basis, in the home, at work, at school, and in the community at large, and sometimes it becomes overwhelming, and can turn into anger problems when we do not nip that stress in the bud.
 Some anger problems are also due to mental illness.
 I help my clients identify the triggers and contributors to their stress, and or anger, and come up with strategies to help them significantly reduce their anger and stress levels.
 I also teach clients how to use guided imagery as a stress and anger management technique.